oneplus1000/smalljs/README.md

 - Reduce unnecssary space in javascript code.

-- Binding multiple javascript files into one file.
+- Combine multiple javascript files into one file.

 ##Usage